datanucleus/datanucleus-core/README.md

 ## Persistence Process
 The primary classes involved in the persistence process are *ExecutionContext* - maps across to a PM/EM, and handles the transaction (ExecutionContextImpl)
-*ObjectProvider* - manages access to a persistent object (StateManagerImpl)
+*StateManager* - manages access to a persistent object (StateManagerImpl)
 *StoreManager* - manages access to the datastore (see the datastore plugins, e.g RDBMSStoreManager)
 *MetaDataManager* - manages the metadata for the class(es), so how it is persisted